jboz/poc-quarkus-streams/README.md

 6. [x] consume only the last crypto-values for joining the 2 topics
 7. [x] consume the third topic
 8. [x] test different windowing
+9. [ ] write integration tests
+10. [ ] write unit tests
+11. [ ] use avro for crypto-values and crypto-orders topics
-9. [ ] validate topic 1 and 2 retention management
+12. [ ] validate topic 1 and 2 retention management
-10. [ ] check filesystem persistence
+13. [ ] check filesystem persistence

 ## Event sourcing